By Terry Trucco

-Truth to tell, those tall, skinny, caterpillar-like Tokyo capsule hotels with stacks of domed windows are our idea of pod hotel cool.
+Those tall, skinny, caterpillar-like Tokyo capsule hotels with stacks of domed windows are my idea of pod hotel cool.
 So it was deflating to discover the Pod Hotel is the latest incarnation of the old Pickwick Arms, a boring, 1930s midtown east hotel that underwent a makeover four years ago and embraced its inner Ian Schrager (on a budget).

 A sleek, boxy marquee banner announcing the Pod does its best to distract you from the